allianz/ng-aquila/projects/ng-aquila/src/context-menu/context-menu.md

 ### Selection Menu

 Selection menu stores its state.
 It can easily be built on top of Context Menu, simply copy the source code of the examples below and modify as needed.
+Use the `selectable` option on the menu items for the correct styling.

 #### Single selection